Top 5 Materials for Kitchen Countertops

 Soapstone

-Contrary to expectations, the architectural soapstone used for countertops is actually quite hard and stain resistant.
+Contrary to expectations, the architectural soapstone used for countertops is actually quite hard and stain-resistant.
 However, it will scratch over time, although this can add an antique patina to the stone.

 Ceramic tile

-Ceramic tile is durable, easy to clean, and significantly less expensive than natural stone, quartz, or hard surface countertops, especially for home DIYers who want to do their own work.
+Ceramic tile is durable, easy to clean, and significantly less expensive than natural stone, quartz, or hard surface countertops, especially for home DIYers who want to do their work.

 The latest innovations in porcelain stoneware offer more design options than ever before, including tiles that look like wood, marble, or even leather or cork.
-Ceramic and porcelain tiles offer more design options than almost any other countertop material.
+Ceramic and porcelain tiles provide more design options than almost any other countertop material.

 Marble